takakv/digestive/README.md

-# Hash agorithm study
+# Hash algorithm study

-A couple of hashing algorithms programmed in C in order to more deeply familiarise myself with the inner workings.
+A couple of hashing algorithms I wrote in C in order to more deeply familiarise myself with the inner workings.

 These implementations are by no means robust, perhaps not even precise, but they do aim to be correct.